 - Routine sun protection is rarely necessary in the UK for people of colour, particularly those with black or dark brown skin tones.
 However, there are important exceptions to this; for example, sun protection is important if you have a skin condition, such as photosensitivity, vitiligo or lupus, or if you have a high risk of skin cancer, especially if you are taking immunosuppressive treatments (including organ transplant recipients) or if you are genetically pre-disposed to skin cancer.
 Outside of the UK in places with more extreme climates, you may need to follow our standard sun protection advice.

 - It may be worth taking vitamin D supplement tablets (available from health food stores) as strictly avoiding sunlight can reduce your vitamin D levels.

 |Vitamin D advice

-increasing their intake of foods high in Vitamin D such as oily fish, eggs, meat, fortified margarines and cereals.
-Vitamin D3 supplements are widely available from health food shops.
+· increasing intake of food rich in vitamin D such as oily fish, eggs, meat, fortified margarine and cereals.

-- Protect the lesions of EPD from injury, so as to reduce the risk of ulceration.
+- Protect the areas of EPD from injury to reduce the risk of ulceration.
 Consider protecting them with a padded dressing (medical shin guards for lower legs).

-- Keep an eye on your skin.
-There is a small risk of developing skin cancer in EPD, but with good control of the symptoms and signs this risk is reduced further.
+- Regularly check your skin.
+There is a small risk of developing skin cancer when affected by EPD, but with good control this risk is reduced.
 If any skin changes develop which do not respond to steroid creams, in particular any skin thickening, soreness or ulceration lasting more than a few weeks, you need to tell your doctor without delay.
 You may need a biopsy to test for skin cancer.